micgonzalez/MySQL-Soccer-Players-Stats-Database/README.md

 # Introduction

 This repository is based on pulling data from a remote MySQL database.
 This was a freelance project for a soccer facebook group.
-This folder will include the original Jupyter Notebook file with a PDF version, and a PDF version from the report.
+It will include the original Jupyter Notebook file with a PDF version, and a PDF version from the report.

 # Preview